Kendrick Lamar: 2003–2008: Beginnings

 Lamar had a brief stint as a security guard when he started working on music with Jay Rock at TDE's in-house recording studio.
 The bond he formed with him, Ab-Soul and Schoolboy Q led to the formation of the hip-hop supergroup, Black Hippy.
 Lamar released his second mixtape, Training Day, in 2007.
 Reeves complemented its varied production and "well-executed" concept, which was based on the 2001 film.
 In 2006, Lamar signed an artist development deal with Def Jam Recordings and was featured on two singles by the Game.
 He also heavily contributed to Jay Rock's first two mixtapes, Watts Finest Vol. 1 and Watts Finest Vol. 2: The Nickerson Files.
 Lamar was ultimately let go from Def Jam after an encounter with its president and chief executive officer, Jay-Z; he later described it as "one of those situations where I wasn't ready."
-Lamar and Jay Rock released a collaborative mixtape, title No Sleep 'til NYC, on December 24, 2007.
+Lamar and Jay Rock released a collaborative mixtape, titled No Sleep 'til NYC, on December 24, 2007.
 Reeves thought the project was a "fun cypher session, nothing more, nothing less."